Can you drink coffee while intermittent fasting?

-Thus cream breaks a fast.
+Thus cream breaks your fast.
 However, that doesn’t mean that a splash of cream destroys all the benefits.
 Fasting benefits such as autophagy do not have a binary switch.
 Nevertheless, heavy cream will inhibit results.

 Nonetheless, heavy cream can be a welcome ingredient in a ketogenic diet since it helps to promote autophagy in the long run.

-Creamer and similar additives in powder form are highly processed.
+A coffee creamer breaks your intermittent fast.
+Creamers and similar additives in powder form are highly processed.
 Therefore, these are absolute junk!

 They are loaded with carbohydrates, proteins, and fat.
 Moreover, some creamers consist of up to 50% sugar.